sousadiego11/Calculator-JavaScript-/README.md

 # Calculator-JavaScript-
-Simple calculator made entirely with Javascript, HTML and CSS
+A Simple calculator with a few operations made entirely with Javascript, HTML and CSS to train and exercise my knowlege on the language.